 The combination of engineering data and actual customer data shows a more trustworthy and accurate footprint of our network.

 T-Mobile is changing the game by displaying maps that truly represent the expected network experience based on real customer data.
 The current industry standard uses estimates to approximate network experience, which only shows carrier's coverage maps as a rosy picture and leaves users skeptical.

 Because of this, you rely on firsthand information like word of mouth, social media, or your own speed tests to try to figure it out yourself.
 You want to know if, where, and how your phone is going to work.
 The new T-Mobile coverage map is designed to show you exactly that.

-T-Mobile is layering real customer data on top of its existing coverage map.
+T-Mobile is layering real customer-submitted data on its existing coverage map.
 We'll be able to show you the median download LTE speed tests results where enough data points have been collected in the last 90 days.
-You'll also now be able see the technology footprint in a given area without having to enter a specific location/address.
+You can see the technology footprint in a given area without having to enter a specific location/address.

 - From a computer or mobile device, go to our 4G LTE Coverage Map.

 - On the coverage map, enter an address or just the name of a city, and then select the CHECK COVERAGE button.

 - If prompted for your mobile device's Manufacturer and Device, select them and then SEE MY COVERAGE.

 You can also SKIP this, but the map may be less personalized to your device.